PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

   )
 $

 @knuth_1975_an[p.6].
-Pruning happens when $alpha >= beta$, the intuition behind which is that the maximizing player already has an option $alpha$ that is at least as good as what the opponent will allow $beta$.
+Pruning happens when $alpha >= beta$; the intuition behind which is that the maximizing player already has an option $alpha$ that is at least as good as what the opponent will allow $beta$.
 Thus, the minimizing player will not allow reaching this position, because we assume optimal play, so we prune that branch @marsland[p.4].

 ==== Deep Cutoffs